 37-18 Northern Boulevard

 Please meet your educator at the corner of Northern Blvd and 37th St (Standard Ln).
 Your educator will meet you in front of the door just slightly in from this corner, at the building at 37-18 Northern Blvd.

 This entry point is locked and your educator will arrive to pick up your group at the time of your scheduled workshop.
 Should you arrive early, your group will have to wait on the sidewalk, as the building is an office building and will not make accommodations on the ground floor for school groups.

 How do I get to the farm in Brooklyn?

-The Brooklyn farm is not easily accessible by subway.
-We strongly suggest that schools booking farm visits to this location rent a school bus.
-The closest subway is the Clinton/Washington G station, which is a 20+ minute walk to the farm.
-The Brooklyn Navy Yard is not accessible to the public.
-Do not enter without City Growers staff.
-All groups should meet City Growers staff in front of Building 92 Visitor Center, located at the intersection of Carlton Ave and Flushing Ave.
+BY SUBWAY / FOOT, the Brooklyn farm is a 20+ minute walk from the Clinton/Washington G station.
+(We strongly suggest that schools booking farm visits to this location rent a school bus.)
+Only groups arriving on foot should meet City Growers staff in the courtyard of Building 92 Visitor Center, located at the intersection of Carlton Ave and Flushing Ave.